-We demonstrate below that two states are sufficient to optimize diagonal gates and three states to optimize non-diagonal two-qubit gates.
-We also show that, depending on the desired gate error, d+1, respectively 2d states in the optimization functional correspond to the numerically most efficient choice.
-We consider a controlled phasegate with neutral trapped atoms that are excited into a Rydberg state and a $\sqrt{i \text{SWAP}}$ gate with superconducting qubits.
+We demonstrate below that two states are sufficient to optimize diagonal gates and three states to optimize nondiagonal two-qubit gates.
+We also show that, depending on the desired gate error, d + 1, respectively, 2d states in the optimization functional correspond to the numerically most efficient choice.
+We consider a controlled phasegate with neutral trapped atoms that are excited into a Rydberg state and a \sqrt{iSWAP} gate with superconducting qubits.
 In both examples, our optimization identifies gate implementations for which the error is limited by decoherence.
 This proves that all reduced sets of states are sufficient for determining the fundamental limit to the gate error and thus for quantum gate optimization.

 The paper is organized as follows.
-Section II defines the optimization functional and presents the optimization algorithm.
-Optimization of a controlled phasegate for neutral atoms is discussed in Sec.
-III, whereas optimization of a non-diagonal gate for superconducting qubits is studied in Sec.
-IV.
-Section V concludes.
-The algebraic framework and the proofs required for the construction of the three states employed in the optimization functional are presented in Appendix A.
+Section 2 defines the optimization functional and presents the optimization algorithm.
+Optimization of a controlled phasegate for neutral atoms is discussed in section 3, whereas optimization of a nondiagonal gate for superconducting qubits is studied in section 4.
+Section 5 concludes.
+The algebraic framework and the proofs required for the construction of the three states employed in the optimization functional are presented in appendix A.